-- 3.11 A shortfall first arises in 2041/42, which is £8.4m, followed by a further £40.8m by the end of the 30 year period to 2048/49.
-The total of these sums being £49.2m between 2041 and 2049. - 3.12 After 2022, it is proposed that the council will not automatically use any surpluses to pay into a loan redemption reserve for the repayment of maturity loans that next become become payable in 2037.
+- 3.12 A shortfall first arises in 2041/42, which is £8.4m, followed by a further £40.8m by the end of the 30 year period to 2048/49.
+The total of these sums being £49.2m between 2041 and 2049. - 3.13 After 2022, it is proposed that the council will not automatically use any surpluses to pay into a loan redemption reserve for the repayment of maturity loans that next become payable in 2037.
 This will allow the council more flexibility and the ability to use future surpluses to either invest in capital improvements, new housing stock, service improvements or repayment of debt.
 The existing annuity loans will of course continue to be repaid as originally intended when the council took on the self-financing debt and came out of the former HRA subsidy system.
-This decision will be presented to members formally as part of the Treasury Management Strategy Statement for 2019/20 at Cabinet and Council in February 2019. - 3.13 The five year extract of the revised HRA Business Plan cash flow model can be found in Appendix F.
+This decision was presented to members formally

+- as part of the Treasury Management Strategy Statement for 2019/20 at Cabinet in December and will be presented to Council in February 2019. - 3.14 The five year extract of the revised HRA Business Plan cash flow model can be found in Appendix F.